astra1dev/Joymania/README.md

 - [Secret Demo Level](/SECRET_DEMO_LEVEL.xpk) (replace the original xmas.xpk file with this, then start a new game)

 ## 👾 Extracting assets
+### SCIT, SCIT-AGAIN, RRIT
 - You can extract the `.xpk` files that contain game assets using meth0d's [XPK Tool](https://github.com/The-Meth0d/XPKTool-SantaClausInTrouble)
-- You can now edit the assets or just explore them
+- You can now explore and edit the assets as you wish
 - Pack the edited assets to a new `.xpk` file with XPK Tool and share it with others

 You can install other's asset mods by simply replacing the original `.xpk` file with the mod one.
 Make sure to backup the original one first!

+### SCITHD

+- You can extract the `.pak` files that contain game assets using Jeysym's [PAK Tool](https://github.com/jeysym/scit-hd-pak-tool)
+- You can now explore and edit the assets as you wish
+- Pack the edited assets to a new `.pak` file with PAK Tool and share it with others

+You can install other's asset mods by simply replacing the original `.xpk` file with the mod one.

-**If you want to extract SCITHD assets, you can use Jeysym's [PAK Tool](https://github.com/jeysym/scit-hd-pak-tool).**
+If you want to uninstall mods, you can use Steam's `verify integrity of game files` feature to restore the original assets.